|UPDATED: March 24, 2017|

 The person responsible for the mechanics of running the exercise.

 An exercise observer has no active role within the exercise but is present for awareness and training purposes.
-An exercise observer might make recommendations for procedural improvements.

 An appointed role that has total management oversight and control of the exercise and has the authority to alter the exercise plan.
-This includes early termination of the exercise for reasons of safety or the aims / objectives of the exercise cannot be met due to an unforeseen or other internal or external influence.

-A plan designed to periodically evaluate tasks, teams, and procedures that are documented in business continuity plans to ensure the plan’s viability.
-This can include all or part of the BC plan, but should include mission critical components.
+A plan designed to periodically evaluate tasks, teams, and procedures that are documented in business continuity plans to ensure the plan's viability.

 A set of detailed instructions identifying information necessary to implement a predefined business continuity event scenario for evaluation purposes.